Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 Everyday, at 00:00 AM tz:UTC, it start a job with three main phases managed by ```Manager```.

-- **Reading**: it reads from the YML config file, all the info mandatory to make stats.
+- **Reading**: it reads from the YML config file all the info mandatory to make stats.
+Precisely, it contains socials, countries and their respective political groups and accounts we want to analyze.
 - **Fetching & Processing**: for each social and country, it retrieves data for each account for the day that just passed, and it puts them into an ```Account``` object (one for each account).
 Once made a list of accounts object, it instantiates a ```Group``` object.
 These objects make all the stats required for the last 24hrs.
 - **Saving**: once made all accounts and politics group objects associated with a given country on a given social, the data are saved throught a ```Helper``` into a database.
-A relational database (MySQL) has been chosen.

 Below is illustrated a semplified UML of the crawler. <br/>
 It has to be noticed that ```Account```, ```Group```, and ```Helper``` use a **Factory Method Design Pattern**.